SER516-Clever/SER516-Team-Clever/README.md

 ## Taiga API Integration

-This project is a Python script for interacting with the Taiga API to perform various task and calculating metrics.
+This project aims to interact with the Taiga API to visualize various metrics.
+Each metric is computed within its own microservice.

 ## Running the Application